kirimaru-jp/buzz-accel/README.md

 # buzz-accel
-Code of the paper "Detection of foraging behavior from accelerometer data using U-Net type convolutional networks"
+Code of the paper "Detection of foraging behavior from accelerometer data using U-Net type convolutional networks" is availabe at https://gitlab.com/whales-reseach-code/buzz_accelerometer_paper